How to count and cache function calls

 To access the solver result, call `get_solver_result` on this variable.

-and for safety let’s check that we are reasonably close
+and for safety let’s verify that we are reasonably close

 p4 = get_solver_result(s4)